wp-plugins/affiliates-woocommerce-light/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.2.0 =
-* This release has been updated to use the appropriate order methods to obtain the order amount used to calculate the commission.
-It has been tested for WordPress 4.2 and the latest WooCommerce (including the current development version 2.4).
+* This release has updated the commission calculation to take discounts excluding tax into account.
+Tested with WordPress 4.2 and the latest WooCommerce development version 2.4.x.